This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Creating a Warm Retreat Using Blankets or Towels

-Fold soft blankets or thick towels into a cozy shelter, ensuring room for curling up.
+Fold towels or blankets into a snug shelter, ensuring your snake has room to curl up.

 Monitoring Snake Behavior During Emergency Situations